 Three main phishing test metrics

 When it comes to measuring a specific phishing campaign, there are three metrics that matter the most: the open rate, click rate, and report rate.
 These tell the high-level story of how "effective" your phishing template was in your test group—was it engaging and successful at convincing your staff to click, or did they see the bait and report it to your IT team?

 Let's break down what these metrics are and what they tell you.

-The open rate is the percent of recipients who actually opened your phishing test email.
+The open rate is the percentage of recipients who actually opened your phishing test email.